 If your insect bite is causing you severe pain and discomfort, some OTC, anti-inflammatory, analgesic medicines such as aspirin, naproxen and ibuprofen can really help offer relief for your pain.

 - Effectively kills pain from bites and stings

 - Might not be suitable for certain people and children

 6) Essential Oils

-But what you didn’t know is that essential oils such as lavender, tea tree and coconut oils are ripe with properties that help alleviate itching, swelling, pain, and overall inflammation.
-Especially tea tree oil has antibacterial properties that keeps infections from incessant scratching at bay.
+But what you didn’t know is that essential oils such as lavender, tea tree and eucalyptus oils are ripe with properties that help alleviate itching, swelling, pain, and overall inflammation.
+In particular, tea tree oil has antibacterial properties that keeps infections from incessant scratching at bay.

 - Instantly soothes inflamed and itchy skin

 - Pleasant smell